-WHEREAS, in fulfillment of the aforesaid purpose and in the exercise of the various powers granted by Chapter 334, Florida Statutes, the parties to this agreement shall observe all provisions of Section 163.3161 - 163.3211, the Local Government Comprehensive Planning Act and its successors, and shall take particular care that the planning processes and planning integrity of local governments as set forth in the Local Government Comprehensive Planning Act and as evidenced by the legislative intent expressed in Sections 334.02(7).
-Florida Statutes not be infringed upon.

-NOW, THEREFORE, in consideration of the mutual covenants, promises, and representations herein, the parties agree as follows:

-Definitions 1.00

-The terms employed in this Agreement shall have the following meanings unless the context clearly implies a different intent:

-- "GOVERNOR" shall mean the Governor of the State of Florida. .01 - "COUNTY" shall mean the Board of County Commissioners, Dade .02 County, Florida. - "SCHOOL BOARD" shall mean the Dade County School Board. .03 - "MPO" shall mean the Metropolitan Planning Organization .
-04 for the Miami Urbanized Area designated by the Governor. - "DEPARTMENT" shall mean the State of Florida Department .
-05 of Transportation. - "A-95 AGENCY" shall mean the areawide clearinghouses .06 established pursuant to United States Office of Maragement and Budget Circular A-95. - "GOVERNING BOARD" shall mean those persons designated by -07 the Governor to serve on the MPO. - "MTA" shall mean the publicly owned mass transit operator in Dade County known as the Metropolitan Transit Agency, an agency of the Metropolitan Dade County government. - "STATE" shall mean the State of Florida and its various .09 departments, agencies and/or officials. - "URBANIZED AREA" that area wholly contained within Dade .10 County which by definition and boundary limitations is to be urbanized for planning projects.
+REE: 843 PAGE 506 Sectio develo bodies tely and efficiently in all areas of appropriate jurisdiction on 334.211(2) Florida Statutes, requires the Department to op comprehensive plans, in conjunction with local government and regional planning agencies, for all standard metropolic stical areas, and Statut of Sec Plann the p as set as ev WHEREAS, in fulfillment of the aforesaid purpose and in ise of the various powers granted by Chapter 334, Florida tes, the parties to this agreement shall observe all provisi- ation 163.3161 - 163.3211, the Local Government Comprehensiv ing Act and its successors, and shall take particular care t lanning processes and planning integrity of local government t forth in the Local Government Comprehensive Planning Act a idenced by the legislative intent expressed in Sections 334.
+In Statutes not be infringed upon. promi NOW, THEREFORE, in consideration of the mutual covenants ses, and representations herein, the parties agree as follow 1.00 Definitions meani The terms employed in this Agreement shall have the follon ngs unless the context clearly implies a different intent: .01 "GOVERNOR" shall mean the Governor of the State of Florid .02 "COUNTY" shall mean the Board of County Cornissioners, Da County, Florida. .03 "SCHOOL BOARD" shall mean the Dade County School Board. .04 "MPO" shall mean the Metropolitan Planning Organization for the Miami Urbanized Area designated by the Governor. .05 "DEPARTMENT" shall mean the State of Florida Department of Transportation. .06 "A-95 AGENCY" shall mean the areawide clearinghouses established pursuant to United States Office of Manage- ment and Budget Circular A-95. -07 "GOVERNING BOARD" shall mean those persons designated by the Governor to serve on the MPO. .08 "MTA" shall mean the publicly owned mass transit operator in Dade County known as the Metropolitan Transit Agency, an agency of the Metropolitan Dade County government. .09 "STATE" shall mean the State of Florida and its various departments, agencies and/or officials. .10 "URBANIZED AREA" that area wholly contained within Dade County which by definition and boundary limitations is t be urbanized for planning projects.
+Commission of ILLEGIBLE